-A review by Dhaybi and Bakris, 201715 on the place of mineralocorticoid antagonists (MRAs) in chronic disease patients showed that when used in conjunction with ACEIs or ARBs, proteinuria was reduced.
+A review by Dhaybi and Bakris on the role of mineralocorticoid antagonists (MRAs) in chronic disease patients showed that when used in conjunction with ACEIs or ARBs, proteinuria was reduced.
 The concern in the past was over worsening kidney function and hyperkalaemia.
 Recent data from small studies highlight a way that MRAs may be used without fear of hyperkalaemia.

 MRAs are highly efficacious for further reducing albuminuria, when added to ACEIs or ARBs.
 Use of patiromer, a potassium-binding polymer, is well tolerated and enables the use of MRAs in people with advanced CKD.
-Use of patiromer has been shown to further reduce aldosterone as well as reduce BP when used with MRAs.
+Using patiromer has been shown to further reduce aldosterone and BP when used with MRAs.